alabatie/moments-dnns/README.md

 This experiment considers in *ReLU batch-normalized resnets* the evolution with depth of (i) the normalized sensitivity and its increments, (ii) the effective ranks of the signal and noise, (iii) the moments of the signal.

 We see a well-behaved evolution with:
-1. the normalized sensitivity has power-law growth
+1. The normalized sensitivity having power-law growth
-2. high dimensionality of the signal being preserved
+2. High dimensionality of the signal being preserved

 *Batch-normalized resnets are logarithmic versions of batch-normalized feedforward nets.
 In particular the whole evolution in Fig. 5 is very similar to the evolution at the very beginning of Fig. 4.*